SamueleGiraudo/Calimba/Help.md

 In the Calimba language, we handle degrees instead of notes to keep flexibility.
 Indeed, as we will see in the following, degrees can be interpreted in the context of different scales (called layouts here) to be in correspondence with different notes.
+Moreover, musical phrases expressed by degrees instead of by notes can be seen as patterns.
+For instance a triad pattern is formed by root, a third, and a fifth, and this pattern is encoded by the degrees $0$, $2$, and $4$ specifying the relative position of the components of the triad.
+This pattern realizes itself in different contexts (for instance as a major triad, a minor triad, a diminished triad, or also something else) by using a notion of insertion which will be explained later.

 ### Rests